 - Individuals with Lynch syndrome have increased risks to develop colon, uterine, ovarian, other gastrointestinal cancers such as pancreatic cancer, urinary tract cancers and specific skin findings that can be cancerous (sebaceous adenomas and carcinomas).

 - The lifetime risk for pancreatic cancer is thought to be ~1-6% (MLH1), ~4% (MSH2) and slightly increased (MSH6, PMS6 or EPCAM), depending on the gene involved.

 - Caused by mutations within the STK11 gene that can be inherited from either parent, or be the result of a new (de novo) mutation in ~25-45% of individuals with PJS.

-- Children and young adults with PJS often have distinctive hyperpigmented spots on their lips, mouth, hands, and feet that look like freckles and fade into adulthood.
+- Children and young adults with PJS often have distinctive hyperpigmented spots on their lips, mouth, hands, and feet that look like freckles and fade beginning in puberty.